hhoke/blog/fabric_deploy_migration.md

 As mentioned elsewhere, Groups can be operated on as if they are lists of Connections, but the default constructor creates connections using a serial list comprehension and so has a runtime of (# Connections * 10 seconds).
 As group construction is an essential part of setup, this is not acceptable.
 I fixed this by wrapping the creation of connections with asyncio for largely concurrent execution, which gives a runtime more on the order of 10 seconds rather than 200.

-The second reason this is cursed is honestly just look at it.

-- Global runtime object.
-- Default required `set-role` task complete with`is-role-set` pretask to enforce this.
-- Cursed!

 ## Blessed Retry Logic